-This chapter provides more detail on how electric utilities operate, along with the questions and concerns that are likely to arise as solar energy use expands.
+This section of Solar Energy: SolSmart’s Toolkit for Local Governments provides more detail on how electric utilities operate, along with the questions and concerns that are likely to arise as solar energy use expands.
 This, in turn, will help local governments engage with utilities as they work toward their solar energy development goals.

 There are three basic elements of the electricity grid: generation, transmission, and distribution, as shown in Figure 1.
 Historically, generation only occurred at a large facility such as a coal or nuclear plant.
 The electricity was transmitted long distances to population centers where it was distributed to homes and businesses.
 Today, there is a growing interest in distributed generation, which refers to a system where the electricity is produced in the same place it is consumed.
 A leading source of distributed generation is rooftop solar.

 Figure 1: An Overview of The Electricity Grid

 Despite the recent growth of residential solar energy, however, most electricity continues to be delivered through the traditional supply chain.
 The section below will describe how this supply chain works, and also examine the issues associated with integrating distributed solar into the grid.